All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 A CGM consists of a small sensor with a tiny filament (approximately 5 mm long) inserted just under the skin, typically on the back of the upper arm.
 The filament sits in the interstitial fluid (the fluid between cells) and measures glucose concentration through an enzymatic electrochemical reaction.

 Interstitial glucose lags blood glucose by approximately 5 to 15 minutes.
 This means CGM readings reflect what your blood sugar was doing a few minutes ago, not right this second.
-This lag is clinically insignificant for optimization purposes but important to know when interpreting rapid changes.
+This lag is clinically insignificant for improvement purposes but important to know when interpreting rapid changes.

 Available CGM Options